junxit/us-congress-code/title-26/chapter-1/sec-45d.md

   - **(4)** *Special rules*
     - **(A)** *Tax benefit rule* The tax for the taxable year shall be increased under paragraph (1) only with respect to credits allowed by reason of this section which were used to reduce tax liability.
 In the case of credits not so used to reduce tax liability, the carryforwards and carrybacks under section 39 shall be appropriately adjusted.
     - **(B)** *No credits against tax* Any increase in tax under this subsection shall not be treated as a tax imposed by this chapter for purposes of determining the amount of any credit under this chapter or for purposes of section 55.
 - **(h)** *Basis reduction* The basis of any qualified equity investment shall be reduced by the amount of any credit determined under this section with respect to such investment.
-This subsection shall not apply for purposes of sections 1202, 1400B, and 1400F.
+This subsection shall not apply for purposes of section 1202.
 - **(i)** *Regulations* The Secretary shall prescribe such regulations as may be appropriate to carry out this section, including regulations—
   - **(1)** which limit the credit for investments which are directly or indirectly subsidized by other Federal tax benefits (including the credit under section 42 and the exclusion from gross income under section 103),
   - **(2)** which prevent the abuse of the purposes of this section,